blastentwice/CK3-Family-Tree-Exporter-To-Gramps/README.md

 ## Installation

 ### Windows
-Windows binaries are available on the [release](https://github.com/blastentwice/CK3-Family-Tree-Exporter-To-Gramps/releases) page.
+For Windows users, you can use the program all setup on the [release](https://github.com/blastentwice/CK3-Family-Tree-Exporter-To-Gramps/releases) page.

 ### Use through Python
-You will need to download the latest [rakaly cli](https://github.com/rakaly/cli) and [jq](https://jqlang.github.io/jq/) binary which is used for the JSON conversion step.
+You will need python 3.12 or higher installed, and download the latest [rakaly cli](https://github.com/rakaly/cli) and [jq](https://jqlang.github.io/jq/) binary which is used for the JSON conversion step.
 Rename the jq file to "jq" from whatever name it was.
 After that install from requirements.txt.

 ## Usage